-Members of the NBER's on Labor Studies Program Meeting met in Cambridge on November 16.
+Members of the NBER's Corporate Finance Program met in Cambridge November 16.
 Research Associates David Sraer of University of California, Berkeley, and Philip Strahan of Boston College organized the meeting.
 These researchers' papers were presented and discussed:

 Anil K. Kashyap, University of Chicago and NBER; Natalia Kovrijnykh, Arizona State University; Jian Li, University of Chicago; and Anna Pavlova, London Business School